Krupanjac/pascal-sublime-text-compiler-linker/README.md

 2. Now that you are able to compile, link the build system and name it free pascal(tools>build system>new build).

-3. Copy the build adressed in sys.build (you can copy paste it).
+3. Implement the build adressed in sys.build (preferably copy paste-it).

 4. You are done, enjoy.

+Made by Nikola Grujicic & Arsen Djurdjev